 Continued focus from stakeholder groups will be needed to expand, adapt and aggregate these initial gains into sustained, meaningful impact for smallholders and their families.

 New Alliance stakeholders have agreed to report annually on progress against commitments.
-Read more about New Alliance results and implementation challenges encountered in the annual New Alliance progress report.
+Read more about New Alliance results and implementation challenges encountered in the annual New Alliance progress report and country level reports.